Emik03/KeepCoding/README.md

 *KeepCoding* is compiled as a Managed DLL file.
 You may either compile this DLL yourself, or download one of the [release builds](https://github.com/Emik03/KeepCodingAndNobodyExplodes/releases).

-The `EditorOnly` dll is optional.
-It replaces all references to the game with default values.
+The `EditorOnly` dll is provided for those who need it.
+Its purpose is to not cause Unity to depend on the game when calling methods that require such information.
+However, the AssetBundle will include this file which will mess up your code. **Do not include `KeepCoding-EditorOnly.dll` in your builds!**

 Inside of your Unity project, drag `KeepCoding.dll` in **/Assets/Plugins/Managed**, and `KeepCoding-EditorOnly.dll` in **/Assets/Plugins**.